vsespb/mt-aws-glacier/README.md

 * No way to specify SNS topic
 * HTTP only, no way to configure HTTPS yet (however it works fine in HTTPS mode)
 * Some internal refactoring needed
-* Journal file required to restore backup.
+* Journal file **required to restore backup**.
 To be fixed.
 Will store file metainformation in archive description.

 ## Production ready